I'm interested in many different types of pets, including freshwater fish, and I enjoy sharing what I've learned about them.

 Wet pets, especially fish, are not the most robust pets in the world.
 Sometimes, it seems if you just look at the tank funny, the fish will float the next day.
 Fish will inevitably die.
 That's what fish do.
 But they should live a couple of years or more before they shuffle off this mortal coil.

 The heartiest and easiest to care for fish are freshwater fish.
-Unlike brackish water fish or salt water fish, you don't need to keep a constant balance of saline to water.
+Unlike with brackish water fish or saltwater fish, you don't need to keep a constant balance of saline to water.
 Since you don't have to worry about that, you are given enough freedom to worry about all of the other aspects of fish care.
 And, with freshwater fish, the easier ones are those that do NOT necessarily need a heater.
 They prefer their water a little on the cool side.

 Somehow, fish got the reputation of being a great first pet for a child.
 Unless the child is responsible and genuinely interested in animal care as a long-term affair, instead of a fad hobby, do NOT get the kids a fish.
 Fish need to be checked every day.
 Generally, the smaller their bowls, the more their water has to be changed.
 You need to deal with algae growth, as well.
 And, you need to be able to check your water's quality.
 This might be a bit too complicated for small children, say, under nine years of age.

 Perhaps the myth that fish make great children's first pets is that goldfish have usually been given away as prizes.
-And, if the child isn't too observant, the fish can be replaced with a look alike at low cost without the child realizing that the fish has died.
-This method of fishkeeping really isn't recommended.
+And, if the child isn't too observant, the fish can be replaced with a look-alike at low cost without the child realizing that the fish has died.
+This method of fish-keeping really isn't recommended.

-The best way to keep the fish from dying so quickly is to know what you're getting yourself in for before you get the fish.
+The best way to keep the fish from dying so quickly is to know what you're getting yourself into before you get the fish.
 You need to set up your tank or bowl at least a week before you get your fish, ideally.
 This will give you a chance to get used to having a tank or bowl around and get into the habit of changing water or figuring out how the equipment works before risking a fish.